 There are many student associations to join.

 The Erasmus Student Network (ESN) is an international student organization active in 37 countries.
 Its purpose is to help international students during their stay in another country.
-ESN sections in Åbo and Vasa organize a wide range of activities for international students throughout the academic year.
+ESN sections in Åbo and Vasa organize a wide range of activities and trips (in Finland and to other countries!) for international students throughout the academic year.

 Most financial aid and academic awards will apply to semester programs.